 Location: Fabric Arts Studio 2nd floor of the Richmond Library and Cultural Centre

 Class is open to the public.
-Please contact us here to inquire about participating.
+Please register here to participate.

 In this quilting workshop you will learn how to sew a variety of skinny strips into your quilt – straight parallel lines, curved lines, disappearing lines and combinations of each.
 Using a variety of skinny strips will bring excitement to your block and as you go along you’ll have fun deciding what you should try next.
 The technique can be used to create an art quilt or incorporated into a more traditional design such as adding zing to a child’s quilt.
 Numerous examples will be given for your inspiration.
 You’ll be amazed at all the options for using this technique.